gillian-guide/gillian-guide.github.io/CONTRIBUTING.md

   - [MD033 - Inline HTML](https://github.com/DavidAnson/markdownlint/blob/main/doc/md033.md#md033---inline-html)
 - When including an emoji in a title, you might encounter the [MD051 - Link fragments should be valid](https://github.com/DavidAnson/markdownlint/blob/main/doc/md051.md#md051---link-fragments-should-be-valid) error.
 To resolve this, simply exclude the emoji from your link.
 For example: `#-my-car` would target `🚗 My Car`.

+Furthermore, this project also uses [mkdocs-static-i18n](https://github.com/ultrabug/mkdocs-static-i18n/) for multi-language support.
+All the suggested changes must include a Russian version of the page alongside the English one (by creating `file.en.md` and a `file.ru.md` together).
+If you're unable to translate the page yourself, create a Draft Pull Request and request for somebody else to translate your page.
+- If you wish to add a new language, translate *all* the `markdown` files and follow the documentation on the i18n repository.
+However, please, before that, create a Pull Request converting the suffix docs structure to the [folder docs structure](https://ultrabug.github.io/mkdocs-static-i18n/getting-started/quick-start/#the-folder-docs-structure).

 ## 🌍 Pull Request Process

 If you're ready to contribute: